Fortune's Favor

-Fortune's Favor or Fortune's Favour is a patience or card solitaire which is played with a deck of 52 playing cards.
+Fortune's Favor or Fortune's Favour is a patience or solitaire card game which is played with a deck of 52 playing cards.
 It is so-called probably because the chances of winning are completely on the player's side.
 It is a significantly simplified version of the game Busy Aces, a member of the Forty Thieves family of solitaire games.

 History

 The rules were first published in England by Professor Hoffmann in 1892 under the name The Four Seasons, a name subsequently assumed by another game with a different layout and packing scheme.
 He used a vertical layout with the foundations in the centre column.
 In 1898, Dick included it in his American compendium under the name Fortune's Favors and the name stuck, albeit with minor spelling variations.
 For example, American authors, Morehead and Mott-Smith call it Fortune's Favour, as does David Parlett, while Coops and Moyse call it Fortune's Favor.
 Parlett notes its original name of Four Seasons as an alternative.
 Morehead and Mott-Smith introduced a horizontal layout with the foundations as the top row.